jenkinsci/p4-plugin/SETUP.md

 ## Tagging Builds

 Jenkins can tag builds automatically as a Post Build Action or allow manual tagging of a build.
-The Tags are stored in Perforce as Automatic Labels with the label view based on the workspace at the time of tagging.
+The Tags are stored in Perforce Helix as Automatic Labels with the label view based on the workspace at the time of tagging.

 Tagging with Post Build Action